brunocampos01/understanding-the-python-ecosystem/README.md

 <details>
   <summary><b>  <a href="#preparing-the-environment-for-the-python"><img src="images/icon_windows.png"/></a> Windows</b></summary>

-  On Windows, I recommend using the package manager [chocolatey](https://chocolatey.org/) and set your Powershell to can work as admin.
+  On Windows, I recommend using the package manager [chocolatey](https://chocolatey.org/) and setting your Powershell to work as admin.
 See [this](devpos/infra-as-code) tutorial.

   Now, install Python
   ```powershell